saysora/ColorGuilded/README.md

 As well you can talk to me directly thru Guilded at https://guilded.gg/hch

+#### All Users

+Add the app folder in the resources folder inside Guilded

+See below for references per OS

 #### Windows Users
 Navigate to C:\\Users\<Username>\AppData\Local\Programs\Guilded\resources\app
 Put index.js and preload.js and package.json files into app folder